Today. Tomorrow. Together.

 The Ministry of Innovation, Science, and Economic Development Canada commissioned this study of Competition Issues in Data-Driven Markets in Canada in the fall of 2021.
 This independent expert report takes a case study approach, exploring nine business behaviours that occur in a digital context and testing how they may or may not be currently contemplated under the Competition Act.
 It concludes with a cross-cutting policy approach that will aid in preserving and encouraging competition in data-driven markets.
 The opinions expressed herein are those of the authors and do not necessarily reflect those of the Government of Canada.
 Read More

-In collaboration with the Ontario Compensation Employees Union (OCEU), Vivic investigated trends in funding for Ontario's Heath and Safety Associations.
-We analyzed shifts in the total funding and funding mix of the Associations from 2013 to 2020, and examined how claim rates, injury rates, and fatalities changed over the last decade.
+Vivic Research worked with the Ontario Compensation Employees Union (OCEU) to investigate trends in funding for Ontario's Health and Safety Associations (HSAs).
+Vivic analyzed shifts in the total funding and funding mix of the HSAs from 2013 to 2020 and examined how claim rates, injury rates, and fatalities changed over the last decade.
+These shifts in lost-time injury rates and fatalities have occurred against a backdrop of decreased core funding to HSAs.
+To improve workplace safety, Vivic recommends that provincial governments restore funding for prevention initiatives that were cut by previous governments.
 Read More

 Labour Shortages, Monopsony, Power and their Role in our Current Labour Markets

-At the 2022 Canadian Economics Association, Vivic's Robin Shaban presented on the role of labour market monopsony in our current labour shortage and the importance of competitive labour markets in supporting current social programs, like the Canada Child Benefit.
+Vivic Research presented at the 2022 Canadian Economics Association on the role of labour market monopsony in our current labour shortage and the importance of competitive labour markets in supporting current social programs, like the Canada Child Benefit.
+To address labour market power through competition law and policy, a deeper understanding of the specific behaviours that enable firms to undermine competition in labour markets, and a broader definition of abuse of dominance that encompasses exercises of market power, are needed.
 Read More

-Research support for report: How to Reduce the Depth of Single Adult Poverty in Canada
+How to Reduce the Depth of Single Adult Poverty in Canada: Proposal for a Canada Working-Age Supplement

-Vivic Research was retained to estimate the potential employment impacts of the proposed investments in Spending What it Takes: Transformational climate investments for long-term prosperity in Canada published by Climate Action Network Canada and the Canadian Centre for Policy Alternatives.
+Vivic Research was retained to estimate the potential employment impacts of the proposed investments in Spending What it Takes: Transformational Climate Investments for Long-term Prosperity in Canada, published by the Climate Action Network Canada and the Canadian Centre for Policy Alternatives.
 In this report, the potential employment effects of the proposed investments are estimated using an input-output (I-O) model of the Canadian economy.
-Our results suggest that the proposed investments could result in an average of an additional 145,900 – 176,000 jobs over the next five years, with employment increasing over time along with the proposed investments.
+The results suggest that the proposed investments could result in an average of an additional 145,900 – 176,000 jobs over the next five years.
 Read More